EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 {% endhighlight %}
 </div>

-Once an action is chosen, the reward for that state and chosen action is aquired through a lookup in the predefined reward table.
-A check is also done to ensure the next state is valid.
+Once an action is chosen, the reward for that state and chosen action is acquired through a lookup in the predefined reward table, and a check ensures the next state is valid.

 <div class="padded-code-block">
 {% highlight C# %}